In R, to subset the data frame based on multiple conditions, you can use the df[]

 r8 17 Lin F 1990-08-26 PH

-The subset() is a R base function that is used to get the observations and variables from the data frame (DataFrame) by submitting with multiple conditions.
-Also used to get a subset of vectors, and a subset of matrices.
+The subset() is an R base function that extracts specific observations and variables from a data frame (DataFrame) by submitting with multiple conditions.
+It is also used to get a subset of vectors and a subset of matrices.

 # subset by multiple conditions using |